 His heart nearly skipped a beat when he saw she was replying just then.
 A moment passed, and then two, and then…

 She used an emoticon!
 That was a sure sign of flirtation.
 His fingers danced across the keyboard as he punched in his next question:

 >Would you like to get some Steak and Lobster with me?

 There was a pause, one that to Brett seemed like forever and then, finally, she replied:

 She said yes!
 Brett was ecstatic.
-He gave her his number so she could text him on Friday to let him know where the limo should pick her up and said goodbye, signed out from the computer and headed back out into the city streets.
-He probably could have flown home that day, gliding softly on the wings of new love, just like the crows from earlier…
+He gave her his number so she could text him on Friday to let him know where the limo should pick her up and said goodbye, signed out from the computer and headed back out into the city.
+He probably could have flown home that day, gliding softly on the wings of new love, just like the crows…

-As Brett fiddled with his keys in front of his apartment building he noticed there was man by the mailbox, smiling at him.
+As Brett fiddled with his keys in front of his apartment building he noticed there was a man by the mailbox, smiling at him.
 He had never seen the man around the building before but even still, the man seemed to recognize him.
 He smiled at Brett like they were old friends and even started to make his way over.
-He gave a neighborly wave and said, “Brett Furlong?
-Brett Furlong is that really you?”
+He gave a neighbourly wave and said, “Brett Furlong?
+Brett Furlong, is that really you?”